alikemalcelik42/Port-Scanner/README.md

 # Port-Scanner
 ## About
-Python program that checks first 1000 ports of a target
+Checks first 1000 ports of a target using Python 3.9.1.